bluefireteam/audioplayers/README.md

 This mean that, Audioplayer should work on older devices, but we can't give any guarantees, we will not be able to look after issues regarding API < 23.
 But we would glady take any pull requests from the community that fixes or improve support on those old versions.

+## Background playing

+To control playback from lock screen on iOS and Android you can use [audio_service](https://pub.dev/packages/audio_service).
+[Example](https://denis-korovitskii.medium.com/flutter-demo-audioplayers-on-background-via-audio-service-c95d65c90ae1) how to implement all AudioPlayers features with and audio_service.

 ## Credits

 This was originally a fork of [rxlabz's audioplayer](https://github.com/rxlabz/audioplayer), but since we have diverged and added more features.